-The School will always consider alternative arrangements that would achieve the same result as suspension of the member of staff.
-This could include either redeployment so that the member of staff does not have direct contact with the child concerned, or by providing an assistant to be present when the individual has contact with children.
+The School will always consider alternative arrangements that would achieve the same result as suspension of the member of staff, supply staff or volunteer.
+This could include either redeployment so that the member of staff, supply staff or volunteer does not have direct contact with the child concerned, or by providing an assistant to be present when the individual has contact with children.
 Full consideration will be given to all the options, subject to the need to ensure the safety and welfare of the pupil concerned and the need for a full and fair investigation.
 The School will give due weight to the views of the LADO, KCSiE and 'Working Together to Safeguard Children' (Sept.
 2018 and 2019 update) when making a decision about suspension.

-A member of staff will only be suspended if there is no reasonable alternative.
+A member of staff, supply staff or volunteer will only be suspended if there is no reasonable alternative.
 If suspension is deemed appropriate, the reasons and justification will be recorded and the member of staff notified of those reasons in writing within one working day.
 Appropriate support will be provided for the suspended individual and contact details provided.
 Social contact with colleagues and friends should not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence.